 As Jonathan Culler states, “Theory offers not a set of solutions but the prospect of further thought.
 It calls for commitment to the work of reading, of challenging presuppositions, of questioning the assumptions on which you proceed.”
 Students in this course will be introduced to theoretical schools and concepts that shape the study of literature and the practice of literary analysis.
 Students enrolling in this course should have taken at least one college-level literature course.
 Recommended for students considering graduate studies in English.
 Mueller

 Writing courses, to which admission is only by permission of the instructor, are limited to enrollments of no more than 15 students.

 Readings in selected topics.
 Writing assignments closely linked to the readings will explore rhetorical strategies and the writing process: planning, drafting, revising and editing essays.
 Use and documentation of outside sources.
 Recent topics include: American Road Trip, Monsters, In and Out of Africa.
 Staff

 A general introduction to the modes and means of writing poetry, fiction and creative nonfiction with an emphasis on writing exercises and revision.
 Students will be introduced to the workshop method of critiquing student writing.
-Ford, Hall, Montemarano, O’Hara, Anderson
+Hall, Montemarano, Anderson

 A workshop for students who have found fiction writing a satisfying means of self-expression and who now are ready to raise their work to a higher level.
 Students will write and significantly revise two or more short stories.
 What we read in this class — student work as well as contemporary published fiction — we will read as writers, meaning: with extreme attention to craft.
 We shall concern ourselves with the many choices writers make and the effects of these choices.
 We will practice writing dazzling sentences.
 Permission of the instructor required.
 Montemarano